 The Catholic University of America offers several forms of financial assistance to qualifying students.
 Our focus is on helping as many eligible students as possible achieve their goal of obtaining a high quality academic and values-based education.
 Eight out of every 10 full-time students at Catholic University receive some level of financial aid, based on both need and academic potential.

 These full-tuition, four-year scholarships are CUA's most prestigious awards and 5 are awarded each year.
-Students must have a minimum 3.8 GPA (4.0 scale), a minimum SAT of 1450 (Math and Critical Reading) or an ACT of 32 or higher, and rank in the top 10% of their high school class to be considered.
+Students must have a minimum 3.8 GPA (4.0 scale) in a highly demanding curriculum and rank in the top 10% of their high school class.
+For those who submit standardized test scores, a minimum SAT of 1450 (Math and Critical Reading) or an ACT of 32 is recommended for consideration.

 University Academic Scholarships:

-These CUA scholarships are awarded to students who have a proven academic profile as determined by their GPA and SAT (or ACT) scores, as well as a strong personal profile, shown through leadership experience and extracurricular activities.
+These CUA scholarships are awarded to students who have a proven academic profile as determined by the quality of their high school curriculum, their GPA, and their class rank (if provided), as well as a strong personal profile, shown through leadership experience and extracurricular activities.
+Catholic University is test-optional; students will receive full consideration for all merit awards regardless of whether they submit standardized test scores.

 Federal, state and Catholic University-funded grant programs are awarded based on demonstrated financial need.
 Grants are often awarded as a part of a package of aid.
 Students are asked to complete the Free Application for Federal Student Aid ( FAFSA) to be considered for federal financial aid and loans and should complete the College Board’s CSS PROFILE for additional university need-based aid.